spietrek/spietrek.github.io/_posts/2017-11-22-Styled--Components.md

 # Summary

-Regardless which CSS-in-JS library you choose, inline styling of components offers lots of great features and should be considered when building out React user interfaces.
+Regardless of which CSS-in-JS library you choose, inline styling of components offers lots of great features and should be considered when building out React user interfaces.
 Using [styled-components](https://www.styled-components.com/) in your React applications will allow your JSX to be easier to read and your styling will become easier to manage.
-You will also gain the power of being able to tie a components state directly to its styling, all from within the component itself.
+You will also gain the power of being able to tie a component's state directly to its styling, all from within the component itself.
 We covered some of the important features in this blog post; however, styled-components has much more available.
 Please review their [documentation](https://www.styled-components.com/docs) for additional information.

 [Leave Feedback](https://github.com/spietrek/Feedback/issues/new)